- Global leadership in research

 For more information on this area of research, or to express your interest with a potential research supervisor, please contact Dr. Patricia Saco, Dr. Jose Rodriguez, Professor Garry Willgoose or Professor George Kuczera.

-A scholarship is available for a student to undertake a PhD in empirical an...
+A scholarship is available for a student to undertake a PhD project in the ...

-An opportunity exists for a PhD candidate to investigate parameterised appr...
+An opportunitiy exists for a PhD candidate to work on a project investigati...